thejunto/handbook/content/learning.md

-# A Culture of Learning
+# Our Culture of Learning

 We set out on this journey to learn.
 We believe that learning is a life-long habit.
 We want to be the examples for others of how fun and different education can be!